jdang90/Grade-Report/README.md

 # The project utilizes a singly linked list for implementation to easily manage a student's different information
 # and to efficiently navigate to the next student
 # This project was implemented through Microsoft visual studio

+# How to Run:
+Download the files and run main.cpp